exceptionless/Website/content/news/2017/2017-11-07-exceptionless-net-4-1-release-net-standard-2-0-microsoft-extensions-logging-support-and-more.md

 ## Version 4.1 Bug Fixes

 * GetFiles has been replaced with the EnumerateFiles method to improve performance in FolderObjectStorage.
 Thanks [@edwardmeng](https://github.com/edwardmeng) for that contribution!
-* @edwardmeng also helped us improve diangnostic logging by including timestamps and log level.
+* @edwardmeng also helped us improve diagnostic logging by including timestamps and log level.
 Thanks again!

 ## Upgrading to Exceptionless.NET 4.1

 If you are using our hosted service, you do not need to upgrade anything on your end.
 If you are self hosting Exceptionless and upgrading from version 2 or 3, you should just have to update your NuGet packages.
-See our [upgrade guide](https://github.com/exceptionless/Exceptionless.Net/wiki/Upgrading) for more information.
+See our [upgrade guide](/docs/clients/dotnet/upgrading/) for more information.

 Check out the [official release notes](https://github.com/exceptionless/Exceptionless.Net/releases/tag/v4.1.0) here, or view the [full changelog](https://github.com/exceptionless/Exceptionless.Net/compare/v4.0.4...v4.1.0) if you are interested in a complete list of changes.

 ## How are we doing?

 As always, we want to know what you think!
 If you have questions, concerns, or any feedback, please [submit an issue over on the GitHub repo](https://github.com/exceptionless/Exceptionless.Net/issues/new).